barkesh/azure-resilient-architecture/README.md

 This repository documents the practical implementation of a robust, scalable, and secure 3-tier application architecture.
 The entire project was built on **Microsoft Azure** and demonstrates core competencies in **Cloud Engineering**, **Network Security**, and **Automated Vulnerability Management**.

-> **Goal:** Not just to understand theoretical concepts but to master them in practice.
-This project is a key milestone in my **3-Year Learning Roadmap (Backend, Security, LLMs)**, which started on April 28, 2025.

 ---

 ### **2. Final Architecture: Built for Resilience**